AlekefromKz/Ansible-Agama/backup_sla.md

 Application machines have following services: HAProxy, Keepalived, Dockerized agama, MySQL: Master and Slave, Bind slave, Prometheus node exporter and exporters for HAProxy, Keepalived, MySQL and Bind.

-The third machine: Bind master, InfluxDB, Telegraf, Prometheus, Grafana, Nginx,  Prometheus node exporter and exporters for Nginx.
+The third machine: Bind master, InfluxDB, Telegraf, Prometheus, Grafana, Nginx, Pinger Prometheus node exporter and exporters for Nginx.

 I configure Rsyslog as well, to be able to monitore my machines using Grafana.